griffio/griffio.github.io/_posts/2020-06-27-97-Things-Every-Java-Programmer-Should-Know-Review.md

 Like Java, this book is reminds of another 90's throwback [WebRings](https://en.wikipedia.org/wiki/Webring) "A web ring is a collection of websites linked together in a circular structure, and usually organized around a specific theme, often educational or social.
 They were popular in the 1990s and early 2000s, particularly among amateur websites."

-Released around Java's 25th Birthday[Java's 25th Birthday Kickoff Event](https://www.youtube.com/watch?v=KA8gI5e16L0) it provides insights and general thoughts highlighting where Java has become ubiquitous.
+Released around [Java's 25th Birthday](https://www.youtube.com/watch?v=KA8gI5e16L0) it provides insights and general thoughts highlighting where Java has become ubiquitous.

-The [Programmer–archaeologist](https://en.wikipedia.org/wiki/Software_archaeology) Vernor Vinge's far future engineer would make use of Java

-The book could be useful for People who are new to a Java/JVM World arriving from an Open Source background
+This book could be useful for People who are new to a Java/JVM World arriving from an Open Source background, and less so for people already leaning on the JVM.

+One can imagine, a [Programmer–archaeologist](https://en.wikipedia.org/wiki/Software_archaeology), Vernor Vinge's far future engineer would make use of Java one day.

-There is no agenda to the narrative so that some are opposite views:
-"Why I Don’t Hold Any Value in Certifications" versus "Java Certifications: Touchstone in Technology"
+There is no agenda, or one true answer, to the narrative so that some takes have the contrarian view: "Why I Don’t Hold Any Value in Certifications" versus "Java Certifications: Touchstone in Technology".

 The Android platform, that makes extensive use of the Java APIs, is not covered in the book.